stayradiated/george.czabania.com/posts/2025-08-06 Intro to Generator Functions.md

 - **Custom behaviour**: We could add logging, retries, or timeouts to every yielded operation
 - **Beyond Promises**: Generators can yield anything - not just Promises.
 This lets us build abstractions for different kinds of "effects"

-This last point is particularly powerful.
-Our simple `run` function only handles Promises and other generators, but we could extend it to handle all sorts of operations in a structured way.
-This is exactly what some modern libraries are doing.

-What we've built here - a `run` function that manages generator execution - is the beginning of something much larger.
 Libraries like [Effect.ts](https://effect.website/) and [Effection](https://frontside.com/effection) use this pattern as the foundation for [structured concurrency](https://vorpus.org/blog/notes-on-structured-concurrency-or-go-statement-considered-harmful/) in JavaScript.

 While you might not reach for generators in your everyday code, understanding how they work opens up new ways of thinking about async operations.